JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-vmware-vsphere-and-vcenter.md

   * either to start/stop an existing virtual machine
   * or clone a virtual machine or a template, deleting the clone once it becomes idle (when the build is finished or an idle timeout elapses, depending on the profile settings)
 * select a virtual machine snapshot to start
-* specify the folder for clones and the resource pool where your machine will be allocated
+* specify the directory for clones and the resource pool where your machine will be allocated
 * configure the maximum number of started instances

 ## Usage